SanjnaSrivatsaVMware/EasyCLA/README.md

 ## Step 0 - Setup a GitHub Account and Login

-You need to be signed into GitHub using an account registered to your organization email address.
+You must be signed into GitHub using an account registered to your organization's email address.

 * If you have not done this previously you can [register a new account here](https://github.com/signup)
 * Once you have an account [login to GitHub](https://github.com/login)